ls1intum/Apollon/README.md

 For a complete overview of the API, please refer to the [lib/es6/index.d.ts](https://github.com/ls1intum/Apollon/blob/master/lib/index.d.ts) file.

+### ESModules and CommonJs

+Apollon provides both an ESModules, as well as CommonJS version to be included.
+The lay in `lib/es6` and `lib/es5` and the correct version should be resolved automatically.

 ## Development Setup

 Clone the repository and change into the `Apollon` directory: